-- a.
-Three faculty members from a health science program other than the full-time physical therapy faculty.
-One of the three faculty will serve as Chair of the Grievance Committee. - b.
-One student member from any health science program other than physical therapy. - c.
-One physical therapy faculty member who participates in an ex-officio capacity and without a vote.
+- Three faculty members from a health science program other than the DPT program.
+One of the three faculty will serve as chairperson of the committee. - One student member from a health science program other than the DPT program. - One DPT program faculty member who participates in an ex-officio capacity and without a vote.

-The Academic Grievance Committee meeting is fact-finding, not an adversarial courtroom-type proceeding; the student may not necessarily be present to hear other witnesses and there is no formal cross-examination of witnesses or objecting to evidence.
-In addition, although students are always free to consult with an attorney, they may not have an attorney present during a disciplinary hearing or at any appeal.
-The Academic Grievance Committee reports its determination to the Director of Physical Therapy, who then notifies the student.
+The Academic Grievance Committee meeting is a fact-finding proceeding; the student may not necessarily be present to hear other witnesses and there is no formal crossexamination of witnesses or objecting to evidence.
+In addition, although students are always free to consult with an attorney, they may not have an attorney present during the Academic Grievance Committee meeting.
+The Academic Grievance Committee will issue a decision to the Program Director, who will notify the student.
+The student may, if desired, request an additional level of review.